Sortify-DAT251/DAT251-Sortify/README.md

 ./gradlew bootJar
 ```

+_But this should be taken care of by the CI-pipeline..._

-3. Open another terminal and run the following commands from inside the **root** folder _where the docker-compose file is located_:
+3. Open another terminal and run the following commands from inside the **root** folder where the docker-compose file is located:

 ```bash
 # Build the application inside the docker container